 Whether it’s getting close to the holidays or you’re just in the mood for something sweet, chocolate candy recipes are always in season.

-There are so many different chocolate candy recipes that it’s nearly a monumental task to pick even 20 of the best ones.
+There are so many different chocolate recipes that it’s nearly a monumental task to pick even 20 of the best ones.

 There are crunchy recipes, creamy recipes, chocolate and peanut butter recipes, minty chocolate recipes, and more.